palmcivet7/cross-chain-identity/README.md

 The Chainlink Log Trigger Automation needs to be funded with LINK tokens.
 CCID V2 currently assumes the registration is done manually and tokens are deposited in a subscription.
 One of the next steps will be making the `requestCcidStatus()` require a payment of LINK tokens that are also sent across chain and used to pay for the use of Log Trigger Automation.

+_Update: CCIDRequest currently takes a LINK payment for CCIP fees and an amount to send across chain.
+CCIDFulfill doesn't have the functionality for handling the received LINK yet._

 The `IEverestConsumer.Status` enum uses [my pull request version](https://github.com/palmcivet7/everest-chainlink-consumer/blob/master/contracts/interfaces/IEverestConsumer.sol) because the `checkLog()` interprets the enum value as a `uint8` and I believe the order in the original interface is incorrect.

 ## Development Resources